-INCREASE THE NUMBER AND PERCENTAGE OF EMPLOYED PERSONS
+• INCREASE THE NUMBER AND PERCENTAGE OF EMPLOYED PERSONS

 The LACDA regularly promotes its Family Self-Sufficiency (FSS) Program to encourage families to pursue goals of increased education, training, and employability.
 These goals lead to increased employment among our program participants.
-During FY 2020-2021, the FSS program provided an estimated 18,868 job referrals/resources.
-In addition, an estimated 6,312 job fair and/or work-source related referrals were provided to HCV and Public Housing participants.
-During FY 2020-2021 an average of 53% of HCV and 59% of Public Housing participants remained employed during their participation in the FSS program.
+During FY 2021-2022, the FSS program provided an estimated 17,415 job referrals/resources.
+In addition, an estimated 7.506 job fair and/or work-source related referrals were provided to HCV and Public Housing participants.
+During FY 2021-2022 an average of 54% of HCV and 62% of Public Housing participants remained employed during their participation in the FSS program.

 The LACDA was awarded the Jobs Plus Program grant for the Carmelitos Public Housing development located in Long Beach, CA. The Jobs Plus program supports work readiness and connects public housing residents with employment, education, and financial empowerment services, and an evidence-based model proven to help public housing residents find and keep jobs.
+There are 51 residents enrolled in Jobs Plus case management services and 126 are enrolled in the JPEID rent benefit.